valory-xyz/modius-quickstart/README.md

 #### Notes:

 - Staking is currently in a testing phase, so the number of trader agents that can be staked is limited.
 - Within each staking period (24hrs) staking happens after the agent has reached its staking contract's KPIs.
-In the current agent's version, this takes approxiamtely 45 minutes of activity.
+In the current agent's version, this takes approximately 45 minutes of activity.
 - In case a service becomes inactive and remains so for more than 2 staking periods (approx. 48 hours), it faces temporary eviction from the staking program and ceases to accrue additional rewards.